bloomberg/chromium.bb/chrome/browser/extensions/api/README.txt

 at "alarms.idl".
 Include comments, they will be used to automatically generate the documentation.

-2) Add your API specification to the project.
+2) Add your API specification to api.gyp.
 Add "experimental_foo.idl" to the "idl_schema_files" section in "chrome/common/extensions/api/api.gyp".